You are here:

 In today's World, Wine Decanters are available in all sorts of shapes and sizes with traditional and modern designs, all with the same purpose in mind, to hold and store wine in readiness to be served into a glass.

 Decanting wine is performed for two main reasons.
 Firstly, remove the sediment from reaching the glass and secondly, assist the wine in aerating and ‘open up’ before consuming.

 Removing the sediment and minimising the amount of sediment that reaches the glass is particularly apparent with older, ‘vintage’ wines.
 Over time, a build-up of unwanted sediment (particularly in red wine instead of white) will appear in the bottle.
-Very occasionally, pieces of crumbling cork can also be apparent so removing these in the decanting process is also vitally important.
+Very occasionally, pieces of crumbling cork can also be apparent, so removing these in the decanting process is also vitally important.

 Regarding allowing the wine to aerate sufficiently, most wines, when initially exposed to air, will ‘open up’, allowing more complex flavours and aromas to emerge from the wine.
 Not all wines (younger generally) will require decanting as some may not need as much air.
 These may not appear remarkably different after decanting, but any amount of decanting usually helps even if just a little – better some than not at all!
 Others may appear completely different after decanting when compared with going straight from the bottle to the glass.
 The bouquet and taste can remarkably alter from just 15 minutes sitting in a decanter.
 Aged red wines are those that are most deserving of decanting, and the benefits are very apparent.